daveKoala/blog/_posts/2025-03-12-web-hygiene.md

   - work flow
 ---

 In the fast-evolving world of technology, managing web content effectively is often a complex, multifaceted task.
-As a tech lead for a large international technology company, I’ve come to recognize the importance of not just keeping up with technological advancements, but also maintaining a standard I like to call “web hygiene.”
+As a tech lead in a large international technology company, I’ve come to recognize the importance of not just keeping up with technological advancements, but also maintaining a standard I like to call “web hygiene.”
 While not an official industry term, web hygiene captures an essential, holistic approach to how we create, maintain, and protect our web presence.

 ## What is Web Hygiene?